instill-ai/deprecated-model/README.md

 # build all latest service components
 $ make build-latest
 ```
-Currently, if you checkout `docker-compose.build.yml`, you will notice that there are only two service components for `Instill Model`
+Currently, if you check out our `docker-compose.build.yml`, you will notice that there are only two service components for `Instill Model`
 ```yaml
 services:
   model_backend: